 “We listen to the loud report which follows its application to the powder and lo! our vision is startled by the sight of the living Miss – we mean missile – flying through space, and alighting safe and sound in the huge net spread to receive her.
 It is Zazel.
 There she stands, bowing her acknowledgments of the thunders of applause which greet her.
 Before the smoke has cleared from the vast mouth of the cannon whence she had come she has made her away along the net, and is found again bowing and smiling upon the stage, and the spectators, almost bewildered as well as delighted, are turning to each other with astonishment plainly written upon their faces, and upon their lips the query, ‘Is it possible?’”

-Richter also did more than just being shot out of cannon.
+Cannonball Zazel also did more than just being shot out of cannon.
 She had long been lauded and praised for other aerial feats, one of which was her tightrope act.
-She began performing on the tightrope as early as age 6.
-One paper remarked of her in 1877:
+She began performing on the tightrope as early as age 6 with The Era remarking of her in 1877:

 “Where, we wonder shall we look for a more clever or more graceful wire walker?
 Her support is so slender that it is hardly visible.
 And yet without any other than the natural balance of her arms to and fro she passes high above the head of the wondering visitors.
 Now her feet are encased in baskets, but her progress is equally easy.
 Now she sits down midway in her aerial passage; now she lies at full length upon the slender wire, and getting up again seems a matter of sheer impossibility. … [P]resently she is on her feet again, tripping along as nimbly as ever, and with more ease and grace than some mortals we name exhibit on terra firma.”

-Tightrope walking wasn’t her only aerial feat.
-She was also a trapeze artist and first performed professional at the age 12.
+Tightrope walking was not her only aerial feat.
+Cannonball Zazel was also a trapeze artist and first performed professional at the age 12.
 Those who saw her said she displayed unbelievable skill, strength, and grace.
 She often finished her trapeze act with a rapid descent where “she contrives to turn a somersault … and the general verdict is that no such splendid plucky ‘header’ has been seen apart from aquatic surroundings.
 Zazel has only to be seen to be admired.”

 Within a half hour of her fall, the owner had her reappear in the ring where a gleeful audience cheered her.
 She then performed the remainder of her act with her hands bandaged, which according to newspapers was done while she “suffered great nervousness.”
-Of this performance, one newspaper criticized the circus owner stating:
+Of this performance, the Manchester Evening News criticized the circus owner stating:

 “A more heartless spectacle could hardly be imagined.
 We talk about cruelty to animals, and the horrors of vivisection as practised before medical students.
 But here is a young woman suffering from an accident which might have ended fatally, repeating her dangerous performance half-an-hour later, for the amusement of an idle audience.
 What has the manager of the circus to say to this? … Zazel was no doubt, anxious to redeem her professional reputation.
 Yet, she could hardly propose to make an aerial flight with her hands bandaged up, and her mind and body shaken by the danger she had just passed through.”